4 Nights – from €1190

 (Meals: B, L, D)

-After lunch, visit the Pyongsong Primary School where we will get to meet and interact with an English class (school supply donations are very welcome!), then enjoy a special musical performance.
-The children will also be eager to show off their sporting skills to you here, we urge you to play them at Ping Pong…if your ego can handle the loss, that is!
+Drop in on an English class at Pyongsong Primary School where we will get to meet and interact with the students (school supply donations are very welcome!)
+The students here will also be eager to show off their sporting skills against you!

 Overnight at the Koryo Hotel